RCXMAN/meetingscheduler/README.md

 <img width="1475" alt="image" src="https://github.com/RCXMAN/meetingscheduler/assets/36804741/934cbfd7-501d-47f4-a8de-868b980d7bac">

 # Features
-* qucik schedule meeting: The meeting creator provides participants and meeting time.
+* Qucik schedule meeting:
+the meeting creator provides participants and meeting time.
 The system automatically arranges a suitable meeting room and create the meeting.
+* Normal schedule meeting
-* normal schedule meeting: The meeting creator specifies a meeting room to create the meeting.
+The meeting creator specifies a meeting room to create the meeting.
-* query user meetings: Query meetings of a user by day, month or year.
+* Query user meetings:
+Query meetings of a user by day, month or year.
-* query room meetings: Query meetings of a room by day, month or year.
+* Query room meetings:
+Query meetings of a room by day, month or year.
-* canel a meeting: Cancel a meeting by meeting creator
+* Canel a meeting:
+Cancel a meeting by meeting creator
-* canel a meeting due to maintenance: If the conference room needs to be repaired during a certain time period, cancel all meetings for that time period and notify the participants
+* Canel a meeting due to maintenance:
+If the conference room needs to be repaired during a certain time period, cancel all meetings for that time period and notify the participants

 # Built With
 * Java 17